 Immediately after completing this task, participants were randomly assigned to one of two experimental conditions: a highly competent partner (n = 239) or an incompetent partner condition (n = 243).
 In the highly competent partner condition, participants saw that their partner reported earning 17 points, which placed him/her in the 94th percentile of performance.
 In the incompetent partner condition, participants saw that their partner reported earning 4 points, which placed him/her in the 16th percentile of performance.
-To ensure that participants understood the meaning of their partner's percentile score (a potential limitation of the prior studies manipulating partner competence), they were also given the following information: "this means that your partner did better than about 93% (15%) of people who have done this task before".
+To ensure that participants understood the meaning of their partner's percentile score (a potential limitation of the prior studies manipulating partner competence), they were also given the following information: "this means that your partner did better than about 93% (15%) of people who have done this task before."
 Participants then reported their own score on the estimation task.

 After reporting their score, participants reported their impressions of their partner.
 To measure perceived status, we asked participants to rate how "high-status" they believed their partner to be, how much they "respected" their partner, and how much they "admired" their partner.
-These items were drawn from previous research assessing status perceptions (Anderson, Kraus, Galinsky, & Keltner, 2012; Bai, Ho, & Yan, 2019; Hays & Benderesky, 2013; Kilduff & Galinsky, 2013).
-We averaged responses to these three items to create an index of perceived partner status (α = .76).
+These items were drawn from previous research assessing status perceptions (Anderson et al., 2012; Bai et al., 2019; Hays & Bendersky, 2015; Kilduff & Galinsky, 2013).
+We averaged responses to these three items to create an index of perceived partner status ($\alpha = .76$).
 To measure the extent to which participants viewed their partner as a threat, we next asked them to report how "dominant" they believed their partner to be, how much they were "intimidated" by their partner, and how "afraid" they were of their partner.
-These items were drawn from previous research on social dominance (Cheng, Tracy, & Henrich, 2010).
-We averaged responses to these three items to create an index of perceived threat (α = .73).
-All items were completed on a five-point Likert scale from "1 Not at all" to "5 Extremely".
+These items were drawn from previous research on social dominance (Cheng et al., 2010).
+We averaged responses to these three items to create an index of perceived threat ($\alpha = .73$).
+All items were completed on a five-point Likert scale from 1 = Not at all to 5 = Extremely.
 Finally, participants reported demographic information before being thanked and debriefed.